angl-dev/angl-dev.github.io/index.markdown

 ---

 <p class="notice--info">
-I am officially joining the <a href="https://www.ece.uw.edu/">Department of Electrical and Computer Engineering</a> at University of Washington (UW ECE) in 2023 fall!
+I am officially joining the <a href="https://www.ece.uw.edu/">Department of Electrical and Computer Engineering</a>
+at the University of Washington (UW ECE) as an assistant professor in 2023 fall!
 Super excited for the journey ahead!
 </p>

 # <i class="fas fa-child-reaching"></i> About Me